mgsosna/mattsosna.com/_posts/data_engineering/2021-12-01-Intermediate-SQL.md

   1 | Adam     |            1
 */
 ```

+Together, set operators give us the power to combine query results (`UNION`), view overlapping records (`INTERSECT`), and see precisely which rows differ between tables (`EXCEPT`).
+No more printing out the tables to stack or manually compare them!

 ### Array functions
 Data in relational databases is usually [**atomic**](https://en.wikipedia.org/wiki/First_normal_form#Atomicity), where each cell contains one value (e.g. one score per row in the `grades` table).
 But sometimes storing values as an array can be useful.
 Postgres supports a wide range of [array functions](https://www.postgresql.org/docs/12/functions-array.html) that let us create and manipulate arrays.